 Our team members, each with their own unique projects and goals, went to ESC with high expectations.
 Whether they were there to tackle challenges in the ATLAS Event Filter or explore new methods for the CMS HLT Muon reconstruction, each person brought back not only a stronger set of skills but also a renewed sense of purpose and inspiration.

 Pierfrancesco Butti, from T2.4, appreciated the break ESC provided from the usual fast-paced work environment.
 “The school was a perfect setting to catch up on the latest C++ standards,” he shared.
 “And finally, I had the chance to focus on my own education!
-The CUDA lecture by Felice Pantaleo was particularly eye-opening.
+The GPU programming lecture by Felice Pantaleo was particularly eye-opening.
 He really brought the material to life—his patience and ability to break down complex concepts left a strong impact.”
 For Pierfrancesco, it was as much about the knowledge as the sense of camaraderie that formed among the students.

 Luca Ferragina, part of T3.1.1, echoed similar sentiments, emphasizing how well the group bonded during the experience.
 “We were a tight-knit group from the start.
 Staying in double chambers definitely helped us connect,” he joked.
-Beyond the personal connections, Luca found himself captivated by sessions on CUDA, TBB, and seminars on AI and random number generation.
+Beyond the personal connections, Luca found himself captivated by sessions on GPU programming, TBB, and seminars on AI and random number generation.
 “The ESC was the longest school yet, but honestly, I wouldn’t have minded a few more days.
 It’s an experience I’d recommend to any physicist wanting to master efficient coding!”

 Jan Schulz, also in WP3.1.1, was thrilled by the hands-on structure ESC offered.
 “Almost every lecture had a practical exercise right after, and that learning-by-doing approach really made everything click,” he explained.
 Working on projects related to charged hadron and jet reconstruction in CMS, Jan was able to gain insights directly applicable to his work with NGT.
 And he wasn’t alone in feeling inspired—small-group interactions sparked endless discussions, from lecture topics to late-night chats over dinner, creating a “close-knit” and “collaborative environment”.